 How to set a recurring alarm clock on a Mac computer?

-Nowadays computers are taking a huge part of our life, they have become our working tools, entertainment providers and a helping hand in other casual duties.
-Small features such as an alarm clock should be included by default, at least that's what a majority of users think.
-However, if you haven't used this feature, you will probably struggle while attempting to set it up.
-You could be familiar with the basic alarm function, but do you know all the available features offered by default Mac OS applications?
-Quite often user refer to the Mac App Store in order to download an alarm clock, without knowing about the built in one.
+Today, computers are becoming a large part of our lives - for work, entertainment, and a helping hand with other casual duties.
+Minor features such as alarm clocks can be included by default and are popular with many users.
+If you have not yet used this feature, it can be difficult to set up.
+Even if you are familiar with the basic alarm function, there are other available features offered by default with Mac OS applications.
+Many users refer to the Mac App Store to download an alarm clock, unaware of the built-in one.

-Together with the Mac OS X Mavericks, Apple introduced the Calendar app.
-It's included in the operating system and has a couple of very useful features that are less unknown for some users, especially for those, who are new to Mac operating system.
-What is more, the Calendar application apart from allowing you to set up the alarm clock, it also offers functions, such as alarm for birthday events, important meetings reminder or one-time alarm for special events.
-In addition this software provides a snooze feature, which repeats the alarm delayed by 15 minutes.
-Since all Apple products perform great communication between each other via the iCloud, all your event reminders and set up alarms will be shown on any kind of Mac OS or iOS devices. in this article we will provide information on the available Calendar app functions.
+Together with Mac OS X Mavericks, Apple introduced the Calendar app, which is included with the operating system.
+It has a number of useful features, often unknown to users new to the Mac operating system.
+For example, the Calendar application allows you to set up the alarm clock and also offers other functions such as alarms for birthdays, meeting reminders, or one-time alarms for special events.
+In addition, this software provides a snooze feature, which repeats the alarm, delayed by 15 minutes.
+Since Apple products communicate with each other via the iCloud, all event reminders and alarms will be shown on any Mac OS or iOS device.
+In this article, we provide information on available Calendar app functions.

 Table of Contents: